 Editorial Note: This is a partial version of the commitment text.
-For the full commitment text please see the French National Action Plan
+For the full commitment text please see France's national action plan: https://bit.ly/2MTYhsR.

-Responsible Institution(s): Ministry of Ecology, Sustainable Development and Energy; Ministry of the Economy, Industry and the Digital sector; and Ministry of State for Foreign Trade, the Promotion of Tourism and French Nationals Abroad, attached to the Ministry of Foreign Affairs and International Development
+Responsible Institutions: Ministry of Ecology, Sustainable Development and Energy; Ministry of the Economy, Industry and the Digital sector; and Ministry of State for Foreign Trade, the Promotion of Tourism and French Nationals Abroad, attached to the Ministry of Foreign Affairs and International Development